kataras/jwt/README.md

 - Encode and Decode keys: https://golang.org/src/crypto/x509/x509_test.go (and its variants)
 - The inspiration behind the "Blacklist" feature (I prefer to chose the word "Blocklist" instead): https://blog.indrek.io/articles/invalidate-jwt/
 - We need JWT in the modern web: https://medium.com/swlh/why-do-we-need-the-json-web-token-jwt-in-the-modern-web-8490a7284482
+- Best Practices of using JWT with GraphQL: https://hasura.io/blog/best-practices-of-using-jwt-with-graphql/

 ## License